 The driving licence comes as a plastic ID card with your photo and relevent information such as address, expiry dates and the categories you are allowed to drive.
 There is no counterpart any more as of 8th June '15.

 To ensure the licence is valid, a quick online check may be done.
 The card holder must input their driver licence number, National Insurance number and postcode.
 They may then choose to share the licence details with a third party.
 A code will be generated which would be sent to the third party, eg driving instructor or car hire company, who uses it and the last 8 digits of your licence to see if the licence covers the vehicle you'd like to drive or for any points or endorsments.
-The code is only 72hrs and is for one use only.
+The code is valid for 21 days but can only be used once.

 This is the website to view your licence and generate the code.